ucscHexmap/compute/bin/README.txt

     start
     stop
     restart
-showJobs: show potential user jobs running
+runTest: run the unit tests
-checkProc: check for any server processes running
+showProc: show any server processes running
-deploy: make a tar file to update another installation
+deployWww: make a tar file to update another installation
-install: extract from a tar file on the target installation lint.sh: run lint
+installWww: extract from a tar file on the target installation lint.sh: run lint